How It Works

 Apply Current

-Press the marker to the stencil for 2-5 seconds.
+Press the marker to the stencil for 2-5 seconds using AC (DC is a little longer).
 The current creates the permanent mark or etch.

 AC vs DC Marking